Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Super engaging video lectures

-The videos are fast paced, interesting, fun and simply hold your attention better than other prep course videos we have reviewed.
-The instructors are engaging, entertaining and insightful.
+The videos are fast-paced, interesting, fun, and simply hold your attention better than other prep course videos we have reviewed.
+The instructors are legitimately engaging, entertaining and insightful.

 They are masters at breaking down difficult and complex concepts and problems with humor and wit as notes, graphics and cartoons appear around them.
 Images and diagrams are used to further enhance the learning process and retention of the course material.

-The quality of the video lessons alone is one of the main reasons Blueprint ranks among the top of our list of best LSAT prep courses.
+The quality of the video lessons alone is one of the main reasons why Blueprint ranks near the top of our list of best LSAT prep courses.

 Princeton Review LSAT Fundamentals